Haydenleung/MDIA-3109-Final-Project/README.md

 # MDIA-3109-Final-Project

 ## Topic
-A weather app specifially designed for travelers
+A weather app specifially designed for travellers

 ### Description
 A travel app that integrates weather forecasts with the closest tourist attractions and hotels to make sure travelers are always prepared for the weather conditions.